Lettings policy

 Hospital discharge

-Where a customer is discharged from a hospital or step-down facility, and requires accommodation to prevent delayed discharge under Community Care (Delayed Discharges) Act.
+Where a customer ordinarily resident in Leeds is discharged from a hospital or step-down facility and requires accommodation to prevent delayed discharge under Community Care (Delayed Discharges) Act.

 Multi Agency Hate Crime Group

-Where a customer is assessed by a Leeds Area Multi Agency Hate Crime Group as requiring rehousing urgently.
+Where a customer ordinarily resident in Leeds is assessed by a Leeds Area Multi Agency Hate Crime Group as requiring rehousing urgently.

 Multi Agency Public Protection Agreement

-Where a customer has been assessed as requiring housing as a result of a MAPPA meeting in Leeds.
+Where a customer ordinarily resident in Leeds has been assessed as requiring housing as a result of a Leeds MAPPA meeting.

 Multi Agency Risk Assessment (MARAC)